DaveParillo/cisc192-reader/_sources/chapter3/math.rst

           -   ``log10``

-              +   This function computes the common logarithm.
+              +   This function computes the 'common' logarithm.

           -   ``pow``